mphowardlab/mphowardlab.github.io/_members/delatorre-clara.md

 ---

 Clara joined the lab in 2023.
-Clara's research is understanding the effects of polymer architecture and hydrophobic association on elastic turbulence in enhanced oil recovery.
+Clara's research focused on understanding the effects of polymer architecture and hydrophobic association on elastic turbulence in enhanced oil recovery.